 This is particularly relevant to search committees looking for nontraditional candidates who often don’t have experience working in higher education.
 In our survey, sitting presidents overwhelmingly agreed that campus chiefs need to have previous academic experience.
 Only 14 per cent said private sector or business candidates would be the right fit for their institutions.
 As one president of a private university told us, the most successful presidents “have a profound respect and belief in the very idea of the university.”

 “If you come in with the mind-set that they need to be disrupted, it won’t work,” this president explained.
 “We are limited by the kind of institutions that we are.
 We have a thousand-year trajectory that we have to look at, while always acknowledging that there is new technology and new approaches to what we do.”

 Good presidents vs. great presidents.
 Institutions are increasingly looking for transformational leaders to either take a campus to “the next level” or fix long-standing problems.
-Great leaders are often described as powerful, stimulating, and exciting.
-They energize campuses with inspiring narratives.
+Great leaders are often described as powerful, stimulating and exciting.
+They energise campuses with inspiring narratives.
 But that doesn’t mean they need to be dominant leaders with the loudest voice, said one president at a public university.

 “I personally admire administrators who are deft, who have the ability to handle a problem without broadcasting it to the world that they have a problem and how they are handling it,” they observed.
 “The best presidents solve the problems that no one ever sees.”